jonathanstr1/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach is essentially a for-loop in a more succinct code.
 For every element, you can specify an action to be carried out.
-    .map performs an action on an element-by-element basis as well, but places the result in an array whose values correspond to the original element-for-element. .forEach does not return an array.
+    .map performs an action on an element-by-element basis as well, but places the result in an array whose values correspond to the original element-for-element. .forEach does not return an array, or anything necessarily.

 2. Explain the difference between a callback and a higher order function.
     A higher order function accepts other functions as parameters/arguments.
 Callback is the action when the higher order function invokes the passed function.
 3. What is closure?
 Closure is a function having access to an outer/containing function.

 4. Describe the four rules of the 'this' keyword.
+    Global - 'this' refers to the console object  ie the user/observer's pov Implicit - refers to the object that is invoking a function by using dot new binding - refers to a newly created object when the constructor function is invoked explicit - 'this' is directly specified by call and apply

 5. Why do we need super() in an extended class?
 Super indicates what methods/data to pass to subclasses.